-JLP is one of a handful of companies to have a written constitution.
-Uniquely the JLP constitution places the happiness of its Partners (employees) and worthwhile, satisfying employment at the heart of its successful business.
-The constitution also sets out the partnership’s democratic governance system.
-This includes the direct election of Partner representatives to the company’s board and a Partnership Council.
-The Partnership Council comprises Partner representatives from across the business.
-Its role is to hold management to account and to act as a sounding board for employee opinion.
+The Partnership is one of a handful of companies to have a written Constitution.
+Uniquely, the Constitution places the happiness of its Partners (employees) and worthwhile, satisfying employment at the heart of its successful business.
+The Constitution also sets out the Partnership’s democratic governance system.

 The Partnership operates on democratic principles, sharing power with all Partners.
 Our first democratic council was set up 100 years ago in 1919.
 Today our democratic network of elected councils, committees and forums enables Partners to participate in decision making, challenge management on performance and have a say in how the business is run.
 We have over 3,000 specially elected representatives who feed into our three governing authorities – Partnership Council, Partnership Board and the Chairman, which run the Partnership.

 Partners reap the benefits of employee ownership by sharing ‘profit, knowledge and power’.
 Partners are able to feed their views to management through the formal democracy bodies and through the company’s weekly magazine, the Gazette which is the longest running in-house magazine in the UK and celebrated its 100th anniversary in 2018.